- Explore Opportunities

 Mastering your Erasmus+ Application: Top 10 Tips for Success

 Are you planning to submit an Erasmus+ project application?
 Whether you are a seasoned applicant or a first timer, our top 10 tips will help you avoid common challenges in the Erasmus+ application process.

-Jemma Lee, our Senior Support & Development Officer for Adult Education at Léargas, has compiled these valuable tips to help you craft a winning proposal for the upcoming deadline on the 4th of October!
+Jemma Lee, our Senior Support & Development Officer for Adult Education at Léargas, has compiled these valuable tips to help you craft a winning proposal for the upcoming deadline!